opensearch-project/documentation-website/_field-types/mapping-parameters/boost.md

 ---
 layout: default
-title: Boost
+title: boost
-Parent: Mapping parameters
+parent: Mapping parameters
-Grand_parent: Mapping and field types
+grand_parent: Mapping and field types
 nav_order: 10
 has_children: false
 has_toc: false
 ---

-# Boost
+# `boost`

 The `boost` mapping parameter is used to increase or decrease the relevance score of a field during search queries.
 It allows you to give more or less weight to specific fields when calculating the overall relevance score for a document.